picdorsey/craft-redactorimageposition/readme.md

 4. Install plugin in the Craft Control Panel under Settings > Plugins
 5. The plugin folder should be named `redactorimageposition` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

+On installation, the `imagePosition` plugin should automatically be added to your Redactor configuration files located at `craft/config/redactor`. **Some environments lack the correct privledges to write to these files and the `imagePosition` plugin must be added manually.**

 ## Screenshots
 ![Screenshot](https://raw.github.com/picdorsey/craft-redactorimageposition/master/images/screenshot.png)